Intercom: Wireless

 For installations where it is not desirable or possible to run wires to support an intercom system, wireless intercom systems are available.
-There are two major benefits of a wireless intercom system over the traditional wired intercom.
+There are two major benefits of a wireless intercom system over a traditional wired intercom.
 The first is that installation is much easier since no wires have to be run between intercom units.
 The second is that you can easily move the units at any time.
 With that convenience and ease of installation comes a risk of interference from other wireless and electrical devices.
 Nearby wireless devices such as cordless telephones, wireless data networks, and remote audio speakers, as well as structural features in your building, can all interfere.
 Electrical devices such as motors, lighting fixtures and transformers can cause noise.
 There may be concerns about privacy since conversations may be picked up on a scanner, baby monitor, cordless phone, or a similar device on the same frequency.
 Encrypted wireless intercoms can reduce or eliminate privacy risks, while placement, installation, construction, grounding and shielding methods can reduce or eliminate the detrimental effects of external interference.
 The United States and Canada have several frequency ranges for wireless intercom systems and other wireless products.
 They are 49 MHz, FM band (200–270 kHz), 494–608 MHz, 900 MHz, 2.4 GHz, 5.8 GHz, and MURS (150 MHz).
 IP Intercoms are now appearing that connect a Master to an IP Substation elsewhere on the Internet, via an Ethernet port.
 Wireless intercoms can also run over a mesh network that allows near-instant communication throughout a house.

 Power line communication units that send signal over house wiring have been referred to as "wireless" intercoms.
 Though they are technically wired intercoms, they are based on existing wiring and thus require no additional wires.